In San Antonio, heat pumps can be a popular choice to heat and cool your home.

 When your heat pump is set to heat, the heat exchange procedure takes place in reverse.
 By moving in the opposite direction, refrigerant removes heat from the outdoor air and disperses it into your house to warm rooms.

 Heat pumps working in heating mode are most effective when the temperature remains above freezing outside.
 If it gets too chilly, a backup electric resistance heater kicks on to keep your residence cozy, but your heating costs go up as a result.

 Heat pumps work longer than furnaces because the air doesn’t become as warm.
 This helps maintain a more stable indoor temperature.
 On top of that, because heat pumps move heat rather than generating it from a fuel source, they can operate well above 100% efficiency.
 You should receive 30–40% savings on your heating expenses by installing a heat pump.

 Book Heat Pump Installation or Service Today

 Heat pumps are good for the environment and economical.
-They are an alternative to the standard AC/furnace configuration and should have the same amount of maintenance—one appointment in the spring and another in the fall.
+They are an alternative to the standard AC/furnace system and should have the same amount of maintenance—one appointment in the spring and another in the fall.